hashicorp/terraform-website/content/source/docs/enterprise/automated-recovery.html.md

 hour only.
 For Mounted Disk or External Services, Daily is recommended as the snapshots contain only configuration data, not application data.

-## Restore a snapshot in a new PTFE instance
+## Restore a snapshot in a new Terraform Enterprise instance

 ## Version Checking